MindrustUK/Heatmiser-for-home-assistant/README.md

 If anyone from Heatmiser is reading; some more devices to build out a more complete hardware test suite to ensure coverage would really help the project.
 Feel free to reach out if you want to help with this.

+## License

+This project is dual-licensed under the **Apache License 2.0** and the **GNU General Public License version 2 only** (GPL-2.0-only).

+You may use, modify, and distribute the code under either license:

+- Prefer the permissive terms → use it under Apache License 2.0
+- Prefer strong copyleft / share-alike terms → use it under GPL-2.0-only

+See the [LICENSE](LICENSE) file for details and the full license texts in the `LICENSES/` folder.